What does the Speakers’ Bureau do?

 - Discuss reports, legislation, and ways to get involved

 Each speaker will receive a $50 honorarium for local speaking engagements, which includes travel costs.
-We ask that congregations and organizations cover as much of these honorariums as possible.

 The Speakers’ Bureau resources and concept was provided by the National Coalition for the Homeless.
+We received funding from Nevada Humanities which makes this project possible.